24samj/coinscout-repo/README.md

 ## Information

-A simple app that can help you track prices of cryptocurrencies, including the price histories of said currencies.

-## This project features:
+CoinScout is a user-friendly application designed to simplify the tracking of cryptocurrency prices, providing users with real-time information and historical data for various digital assets.

+Whether you're a seasoned investor or just curious about the crypto market, CoinScout offers an intuitive React-based Crypto Asset-Tracking experience.
+Stay informed about the dynamic world of cryptocurrencies through a sleek and responsive interface.

+## Key Features

+### • **Real-time Price Tracking:**

+Keep up with the latest prices of your favorite cryptocurrencies.

-### • React-based Crypto Asset-Tracking App.
+### • **Comprehensive Coin Details:**

-### • Users can search and view crypto coins details, along with price history displayed as a graph for selected time ranges.
+Users can search and view detailed information about different crypto coins.

+### • **Interactive Price History Graphs:**

+Explore the price history of selected cryptocurrencies over various time ranges, visualized as informative graphs.

 ## Technologies Used

-### • **JavaScript (JS):** The core programming language used for implementing the app's logic.
+### • **JavaScript (JS):**

+The core programming language used for implementing the app's logic.

-### • **React:** The app is built using the React library, providing a modular and efficient way to create user interfaces.
+### • **React:**

+Built using the React library, CoinScout offers a modular and efficient way to create engaging user interfaces.

-### • **TypeScript:** TypeScript is employed to enhance the development process by adding static typing to the JavaScript codebase, catching errors early and improving code quality.
+### • **TypeScript:**

+TypeScript enhances the development process by adding static typing to the JavaScript codebase, catching errors early and improving code quality.

-### • **CSS:** Cascading Style Sheets are used for styling and layout, providing a visually appealing and responsive user interface.
+### • **CSS:**

+Cascading Style Sheets are used for styling and layout, ensuring a visually appealing and responsive user interface.